vinceimbat/vinceimbat/content/work as if nothing else counts than writing.md

 tags:
   - thoughts
   - seedlings
-sr-due: 2024-11-11
+sr-due: 2025-01-12
-sr-interval: 15
+sr-interval: 61
-sr-ease: 272
+sr-ease: 292
 ---
-In [[zettelkasten]], writing is everything that matters.
+In [[zettelkasten]], [[writing]] is everything that matters.
 Because [[writing facilitates thinking]], everything has to be streamlined towards one thing only: publishable insight.
-Working with the clear purpose of writing facilitates deliberate practice.
+Working with the clear [[purpose]] of writing facilitates deliberate practice.

 # To do